-Bonds are often issued by a corporation to help finance an expensive asset.
-Bonds are part of the corporation's debt and will usually be reported as a long-term liability.
+Bonds are sometimes issued by a corporation to help finance an expensive asset.
+Bonds are part of the corporation's debt and will usually be reported as a long-term or noncurrent liability.

 If a corporation issues a bond and receives more than the bond's face amount (excluding any accrued interest), the bond is said to have sold at a premium.
 This additional amount is recorded in a liability account entitled Premium on Bonds Payable or Bond Premium.
 If the amount received is less than the bond's face amount, the bond is said to have been sold or issued at a discount.
 The shortfall between the amount received (excluding accrued interest) and the bond's face amount is recorded in a contra liability account entitled Discount on Bonds Payable or Bond Discount.